oroinc/documentation/commerce/admin_guide/landing_commerce/sales/promotions/index.rst

 .. begin

-You can enable or disable promotions and coupons, as well as control their strategy across your application in the system configuration.
+You can enable or disable :ref:`promotions <user-guide--marketing--promotions>` and :ref:`coupons <user-guide--marketing--promotions--coupons>`, as well as control their strategy across your application in the system configuration.

 To reach promotion configuration: